-K-Star maintains a dedicated compliance department comprising two staff-level employees and one senior manager, who are responsible for quality control oversight, internal audit coordination, and oversight and updating of policies and procedures.
-The group reports directly to the CEO and president of K-Star and has a secondary dotted line to the global chief compliance officer and counsel of KKR.
+K-Star maintains a dedicated compliance department comprising one staff-level employee and one senior manager, who are responsible for quality control oversight, internal audit coordination, and oversight and updating of policies and procedures.
+At the time of Fitch's review, the group had one vacancy for a compliance associate to replace a staff-level departure in 2024, who was replaced in 2025.
+The group reports directly to the COO of K-Star, who has a secondary dotted line to KKR's global chief compliance officer and counsel.